Computinglk/Xbomb/README.md

 + python3 Xbomb.py

-This will start a Xbomb framework
+  This will start the Xbomb framework

 + Run the 'help' command on the Xbomb shell to get the help menu

    Xbomb > help

 # ABOUT